Buy with our link to save 5%!

 Frame and Contact Points

-The Eunorau Max Cargo 2.0 has a starting price of $1,699 USD, but if you opt for all the upgrades you’re looking at $2,899 USD.
+The Eunorau G30-Cargo has a starting price of $1,700 USD, but if you opt for all the upgrades you’re looking at $2,939 USD.

-Eunorau offers a 12 month comprehensive warranty that covers pretty much everything except for normal wear and tear, and a 2-Year warranty on their batteries, with a tiered pricing system for various warranty durations after that.
-We’ve reviewed quite a few e-bikes from Eunorau at this point and just like with all the other models, the overall fit and finish on the Max Cargo 2.0 is top notch.
+Eunorau offers a 5-Year comprehensive warranty on their frames, which covers pretty much everything except for normal wear and tear, and a 2-Year warranty on their batteries, with a tiered pricing system for various warranty durations after that.
+We’ve reviewed quite a few Ebikes from Eunorau at this point and just like with all the other models, the overall fit and finish on the G30-Cargo is top notch.

 Alright, let’s dive into the specs.

-The Eunorau Max Cargo 2.0 has a 750 nominal watt hub motor that can bring this ride up to a top speed of 20 mph out of the box, which can be reached using the half-grip twist throttle or the cadence sensing pedal assist, making this a Class 2 electric bike through and through — perfect for those areas with stricter e-bike laws.
+The Eunorau G30-Cargo has a 500-watt hub motor that can bring this ride up to a top speed of 20 mph out of the box, which can be reached using the half-grip twist throttle or the cadence sensing pedal assist, making this a Class 2 electric bike through and through — perfect for those areas with stricter e-bike laws.

-Speaking of making deliveries, optional rear rack and front basket offer tons of storage.
+Speaking of making deliveries, the optional basket kit offer tons of storage.
 And the front basket is attached directly to the frame, which makes it way easier to steer when it’s loaded up with cargo.
 This is a cargo bike that would be right at home flying around town during a busy lunch hour, delivering wings and other scrumptious delights to hungry customers.

-Even without the rear rack and front basket, the Eunorau Max Cargo 2.0 is a pretty versatile ride that can serve as a pretty capable passenger commuter.
-The rear wooden saddle is comfortable enough and there’s also passenger footrests, although they might interfere with pedaling for those with larger feet.
+Even without the basket kit, the Eunorau G30-Cargo is a pretty versatile ride that can serve as a capable passenger commuter.
+The passenger footrests are a welcomed additional in this stock configuration, although they might interfere with pedaling for those with larger feet.

-One of favorite parts about the frame though is the double-sided kick stand.
-For a cargo bike, this is exactly what you want.
+As always, I enjoy the double-sided kick stand.
+And for a cargo bike, this is exactly what you want.
 It keeps whatever is in the basket and rear rack nice and secure when it’s deployed.
 The last thing you want is to pull up to a delivery and have the bike tip over and all of your goods spilling out onto the street.

-In the rear of the Eunorau Max Cargo 2.0 we’ve got a Shimano Altus derailleur with a 7-speed cassette and Shimano SIS Index thumb shifters.
-This is a nice upgrade from the Shimano Tourney, and it’ll help to keep shifting nice and smooth.
-It will also help minimize derailments, as will the double-sided bash guard.
+In the rear of the Eunorau G30-Cargo, we’ve got a Shimano Altus derailleur with a 7-speed cassette and Shimano SIS Index thumb shifter up front.
+This is a nice upgrade from the Shimano Tourney, which is Shimano’s entry-level derailleur.
+It will also help minimize derailments, as will the double-sided, plastic chain guide.

-To bring the Eunorau Max Cargo 2.0 to a stop we’ve got Tektro mechanical disc brakes with 160 mm rotors in the front and rear.
-These brakes provide ample stopping power with a single rider, but we’d love to see an option for stronger hydraulic disc brakes for those who plan to load the Max Cargo 2.0 to the brim.
+To bring the Eunorau G30-Cargo to a stop we’ve got Eunorau-branded dual piston hydraulic disc brakes with 180 mm rotors in the front and rear.
+These brakes provide ample stopping power with a single rider, and can even bring a fully-packed G30-Cargo to a screeching halt if desired.

-The headlight on the Eunorau Max Cargo 2.0 is brighter than average, and actually it’s just about bright enough to be your only source of light for a ride at night.
+The headlight on the Eunorau G30-Cargo is brighter than average, and really it’s just about bright enough to be your only source of light for a ride at night.

 The handlebars are telescoping, so you can adjust the reach a bit depending on your height.
-And they also fold to help get the Max Cargo 2.0 into tighter storage spaces.
+And they also fold to help get the G30-Cargo into tighter storage spaces.
 With the width of the rear footrests, you’re not going to gain much of an advantage in that department, however.
 Still, there might be some scenarios that this would be a welcome additional.

-Overall, the Eunorau Max Cargo 2.0 is a very capable cargo bike ready to support a couple of kids, one full size passenger or just a bunch of gear.
-The range is ridiculous on this ride, which just adds to the functionality.
+Overall, the Eunorau G30-Cargo is a very capable cargo bike ready to support a couple of kids, one full size passenger or just a bunch of gear.
+The range possibilities are ridiculous on this ride, which just adds to the functionality.
 Are there some slight tweaks we’d like to see on future models?
 Sure.
 But at this price point you’re getting a super solid cargo bike, from a super solid company.
 What do you guys think of the G30-Cargo?
 Let us know down in the comments below!